-Here, I can only start addressing some of the philosophical debates centered on delusions.
-In section one, I offer an overview of the philosophical significance of delusions.
-In section two, I introduce the issues surrounding the controversial definition of delusions, and then explain some of the common distinctions between types of delusions.
-In section three, I discuss the most prominent theoretical approaches to the nature and the formation of delusions and highlight the conceptual questions emerging from such approaches.
-In section four, I review three of the most discussed themes in the philosophical literature on delusions: whether delusions are irrational; whether they are beliefs; and to what extent they overlap with cases of self-deception.
-The examination of these issues often culminates in the attempt to defend or challenge the thesis that delusions are continuous with non-pathological beliefs.
+This entry can only address some of the philosophical debates centered on delusions.
+Section 1 provides an overview of the philosophical significance of delusions.
+Section 2 introduces the issues surrounding the controversial definition of delusions, and explains some of the common distinctions between types of delusions.
+Section 3 discusses the most prominent theoretical approaches to the nature and formation of delusions and the conceptual questions emerging from such approaches.
+Section 4 reviews some of the most discussed themes in the philosophical literature on delusions: whether delusions are irrational; whether they are beliefs; and to what extent they overlap with cases of non-clinical beliefs such as self-deception and beliefs in conspiracy theories.

 - 1. The Philosophical Significance of Delusion

 - 3. Theoretical Approaches to Delusion